alanmcna/tilt_hydrometer/README.md

 Also I see many other solutions avoided WIFI 2.4ghz issues by using bluetooth - let's say I much prefer wifi and was keen to see if it was possible

+Spolier - the key was to have the wifi 'chip' touching the top of the cap so it clears the water surface ;)

 # Can the PICO deepsleep

 Best article on this I have found here https://ghubcoder.github.io/posts/deep-sleeping-the-pico-micropython/